Brentford F.C. Reserves and Academy: U18

 Under the Elite Player Performance Plan, the Brentford Youth Team was officially renamed as the Brentford U18 team in 2012 (though it continued to be colloquially known as the "youth team") and fielded scholars, U16s and U15s.
-During its initial four-season existence, the team played in the U18 Professional Development League 2 South.
+During its initial four-season existence, the team played in the Professional U18 Development League 2 South.
 It saw little success, bar the 2014–15 season, in which it qualified for the Professional U18 Development League 2 South knockout stage for the only time.
 The team progressed to the final of the knockout stage and were defeated 1–0 by Charlton Athletic.
 10 second-year scholars graduated from the U18 team to sign professional contracts in April 2015, the generation which had previously won the Junior category at the 2012 Milk Cup while U15s.

 In cup competitions, the U18s reached the 2013 Middlesex Senior Youth Cup Final, but were defeated 6–1 by Wealdstone.
 In December 2014, the team was invited to take part in the prestigious IMG Cup: Boys Invitational at the IMG Academy in Bradenton, Florida and finished the tournament tied in fifth position with United States U17.

 The academy was closed at the end of the 2015–16 season and the team ceased to exist, with the majority of the scholars being released or sold.
 During the team's initial four-year history, the highest appearance-maker was Zain Westbrooke (55) and Bradley Clayton top-scored (20).

 In July 2022, the reopening of the Brentford academy saw the creation of a new U18 team and it took part in the EFL Youth Alliance South East Conference, the EFL Youth Alliance Cup and the FA Youth Cup during the 2022–23 and 2023–24 seasons.
 The team was run in conjunction with the club's Community Sports Trust and fielded its players.
 From the beginning of the 2023–24 season, the team fielded a new intake of academy scholars and finished the campaign as champions of the EFL Youth Alliance Merit League 2.
 After the club acquired use of the vacant Wheatsheaf Park in October 2023, the team began playing home matches there.
-The team re-entered the U18 Professional Development League and cup for the 2024–25 season and was allocated to the South division.
+The team re-entered the Professional U18 Development League and cup from the 2024–25 season onwards and was allocated to the South division.
 The team was entered into the Middlesex Senior Cup for the 2025–26 season.
+As a result of the club being awarded category one academy status in April 2026, the team competed in the U18 Premier League from the beginning of the 2026–27 season.